Increase your sales with a WooCommerce product comparison table plugin

-So far, I’ve told you how to list all your products in a basic comparison table with filters.
-By default, the WooCommerce table plugin comes with some standard columns of data – name, short description (summary), price and add to cart buttons.
+The section above covers how to list all your products in a basic comparison table with filters.
+By default, the WooCommerce table plugin comes with some standard columns of data – name, short description (summary), price and “add to cart” buttons.

-This works pretty well as a product comparison table.
+This works pretty well in and of itself as a product comparison table.
 However, the WooCommerce comparison table plugin comes with lots of options to configure your tables so you can make it even easier for customers to refine the list and compare products.
 Our knowledge base is full of detailed specifics on how to tailor the plugin to suit your needs.

-To get you started, I’ll summarise the main options that will help you create fantastic comparison tables.
+To get you started, in this section I’ll summarise the main options that will help you create fantastic comparison tables.

-By default, your WooCommerce product comparison table lists all products.
+By default, your WooCommerce product comparison table lists all the products in your store.
 This is ideal for many types of comparison shopping, because customers can view the full list and use the filters to refine it according to their interests.

-However, if you sell different types of products, then you might want to provide multiple comparison tables listing different products.
-For example, no one will want to compare t-shirts and shoes in the same clothing comparison table, so it’s best to list these separately.
+However, if you sell different types of products, then you might want to provide multiple comparison tables listing different categories.
+For example, it’s unlikely anyone would want to compare t-shirts and shoes in the same clothing comparison table, so it’s best to list these separately.

 Fortunately, WooCommerce Product Table can be used to create tables listing specific products only.
 You can create comparison tables with products from a certain category, tag, or even products with a specific custom field or taxonomy value.

 For the filter dropdown lists above the table, you can choose which filters appear.
-You can also add extra data within filters, such as product attributes, variations and custom taxonomies.
+You can also add extra data within filters, such as product attributes, variations, product add-ons, and custom taxonomies.